Columns visualize the flow of work across the board.

 Default swimlane is used as a main Kanban section if there are no other swimlanes.

 All tasks not fitting to other swimlanes conditions are automatically placed in default swimlane.

 You can create swimlanes by selecting a list field.
 For example, you can use swimlanes to distinguish task priority (“High”, “Normal”, and “Low”) or create swimlanes by Assigned User field.

 Now, you can select a swimlanes set to be displayed on Kanban Board.
 Click on dots to remove swimlane or move it up or down, then add more swinlanes.
 The default swimlane can be deleted.

 If you check the box “Is collapsed by default”, this swimlane will be collapsed in hidden view when you open your Kanban Board.
 Also, any swimlane is collapsed by default if it does not contain any tasks.

 In this view High and Normal swimlanes are collapsed.

 Total count option for swimlanes allows you to count the number of tasks in chosen columns of a swimlane.
-You can check the required column that will be used to calculate the total amount of swimlane`s tasks.
+You can check the required column to use them for calculating the total amount of swimlane’s tasks.

-You can choose list views to filter tasks on the board.
+You can choose list views for each list to filter tasks on the board.

 To apply the filter click “Filters” on the Kanban board.